An introduction to Topological Data Analysis: fundamental and practical aspects for data scientists: Statistical aspects of persistent homology

 and propose to use $\overline{\lambda_\ell^m}$ to estimate $\lambda_{{\mathbb{X}_\mu}}$.
 Note that computing the persistent homology of $\X_n$ is $O(\exp(n))$, whereas computing the average landscape is $O(b \exp(m))$.

-Another motivation for this subsampling approach is that it can be also applied when $\mu$ is a discrete measure with support $\X_N=\{x_1, \dots, x_N\} \subset M$.
+Another motivation for this subsampling approach is that it can be also applied when $\mu$ is a discrete measure with support $\X_N=\{x_1, \dots, x_N\} $ lying in a metric space $M$.
 This framework can be very common in practice, when a continuous (but unknown measure) is approximated by a discrete uniform measure $\mu_N$ on $\X_N$.